Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

     # 4. Add your callback to the callbacks list
     trainer = Trainer(callbacks=[checkpoint_callback])

-You can also control more advanced options, like `save_top_k`, to save the best k models and the mode of the monitored quantity (min/max/auto, where the mode is automatically inferred from the name of the monitored quantity), `save_weights_only` or `period` to set the interval of epochs between checkpoints, to avoid slowdowns.
+You can also control more advanced options, like `save_top_k`, to save the best k models and the `mode` of the monitored quantity (min/max), `save_weights_only` or `period` to set the interval of epochs between checkpoints, to avoid slowdowns.

 .. code-block:: python